OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 It takes a bit of setup, but it is possible to configure Octopus Deploy, so each team and each developer have their own sandbox to deploy to.
 Having a separate sandbox will allow teams and developers to get feedback on in-progress work without having to step all over the main code base.
 Let's go through the use cases one more time to make sure we solved them.

-- As a developer, I want to be able to make and push changes to Application B without affecting the work of other teams working on Application A. -> Solved, each team has their own sandbox.
+- As a developer, I want to be able to make and push changes to Application B without affecting the work of other teams working on Application A. -> Solved, each team has its own sandbox.
 The team working on Application B would push to their sandbox for testing.
 - As a developer working on Application A, I want to be able to pull changes made to Application B once they are completed and verified. -> Solved, the teams can wait until the changes are merged into a release branch and pushed up to the main tenant or they can choose the release created for the tenant and pull that into their sandbox.
 - As a developer, I always want to be able to test what is currently in production in a non-production environment. -> Solved, the main tenant in the non-production environments will only be changed once a feature has been verified in a team sandbox.
-The amount of time a change sits in the lower environments on a main tenant should be low since it has already been tested.
+The amount of time a change sits in the lower environments on the main tenant should be low since it has already been tested.
 - As a developer, I want to be able to make changes and push them up for verification from a business owner without affecting my team. -> Solved, each developer gets their own tenant, which means they get their own sandbox.
 - As a developer on Application A, I want to know what version of Application B I am connecting to and testing against. -> Solved, each team and developer have full control over what version is in their sandbox.
 - As a developer, I want to be able to push a hotfix directly to staging without having to go through development or testing first. -> Solved, with the channels and hotfix tenant it is possible to push a change directly to staging.
 - As a developer, I want to be able to push my team's changes to a testing area where customers can provide feedback.
-Getting customer feedback isn't going to happen all the time, but I would like that opportunity. -> Solved, any tenant with the Team `Tenant Type` has the ability to push to staging.
+Getting customer feedback isn't going to happen all the time, but I would like that opportunity. -> Solved, any tenant with the Team `Tenant Type` can push to staging.

 One final thought about the hotfix tenant.
 You don't have to include that.
 I did that because the customer I was talking to had a separate "hotfix" subdomain in their staging environment.
 It made sense for them.
 It might not make sense for you.
 I would encourage you to test this out for yourself and tweak the process to meet your needs.